369x7000/simple-calculator/README.md

 # simple-calculator

-This is a simple calculator create with Kivy framework.
+This is a simple calculator created with Kivy framework.